Dog in Clinic

 Can I Give My Dog Vetmedin an Hour Early?

 Yes, this shouldn’t cause any problems at all.
-But It is better to give the medicine on an empty stomach, 1 hour before food and 3 hours after.
+But it is better to give the medicine on an empty stomach, 1 hour before food and 3 hours after.

 It is better to give the medicine on an empty stomach, 1 hour before food and 3 hours after.